 My Weight: 200lbs

 Resort: Copper Mountain

-Rider in Mind: All around park rider that will hit the mountain.
+Rider in Mind: Park focused rider that will venture out on the whole mountain.